WYOO

-WYOO (101.1 FM, "Talk Radio 101") is a commercial radio station located in Springfield, Florida, broadcasting to the Panama City, Florida, area.
+WYOO (101.1 FM, "Florida Man Radio") is a commercial radio station located in Springfield, Florida, broadcasting to the Panama City, Florida, area.
 WYOO airs talk radio programming.

 History

-WYOO began broadcasting on December 1, 1993 on 101.3 MHz as an extension of WLTG, and was branded as such (it was marketed as WLTG-FM).
-The station's frequency was changed to 101.1 MHz in December 1996.
+WYOO began broadcasting on December 1, 1993 on 101.3 MHz as an extension of WLTG, and was branded as WLTG-FM.

-Styles Media (now Magic Broadcasting) purchased WYOO in 1996.
-At that time the station was operating in a small room on the second floor of the Nationwide Fitness Building.
-The station was moved into its current building on 23rd street which also housed two of other radio stations.
+Styles Media (now Magic Broadcasting) purchased WYOO in 1996, and the station was moved to 101.1 MHz in December of that year.
+At the time of its purchase, the station was operating in a small room on the second floor of the Nationwide Fitness Building in Panama City.
+The station was moved into a building on 23rd Street which also housed two other radio stations.

-Talk Radio was operating at low power and the signal was carried by a telephone line in mono.
-The sales people had to work out of their cars.
-There was no office.
+Talk Radio operated at low power, with its signal being carried in mono by a telephone line.
+The station's sales personnel had to work out of their vehicles as there was no office.

 Styles Media applied to the Federal Communications Commission (FCC) and received approval to upgrade the signal.
 WYOO bought a new transmitter, built a new tower and studio and added new programming.

-In August 1998, a live morning show was put on the air, and the station carried the live simulcast of Channel 7 at that time from 5 to 5:30 pm.
+In August 1998, a live morning show was put on the air, and the station carried a live simulcast of Channel 7 at that time from 5 to 5:30 pm.
 Talk Radio 101 was nominated for Talk Station of the Year that year and also had record ratings and revenue.

 In February 2000, the radio station was sold to NextMedia, a company from Colorado.
 Under the branding of "101.1 FM/The Buzz", the format was changed from a conservative one to a "liberal/hot" talk format.
 Shows like Liz Wilde, Tom Leykis, and Bob and Sherri were brought in, and the conservative shows that Styles Media had were cancelled.
 The ratings plummeted.